Costs Assessed To Juveniles In The Criminal Justice System

-Under current law, courts may assess administrative fees, costs, and surcharges in juvenile delinquency cases when juveniles have been charged with or adjudicated of certain crimes.
-The bill removes the following costs and fees that a juvenile or a juvenile's parent or legal guardian must pay:
+The act removes the following administrative fees, costs, and surcharges in juvenile delinquency cases that a juvenile or a juvenile's parent or legal guardian must pay:

 - Fees for applying for court-appointed counsel and costs of the representation when a juvenile's parent, guardian, or legal custodian is determined not to be indigent;